Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế21/11/2023

-On November 20, the European Commission (EC) extended by 6 months (until June 2024) the plan allowing European Union (EU) countries to support companies affected by rising energy prices caused by the Russia-Ukraine conflict.
+On November 20, the European Commission (EC) extended for another six months (until June 2024) the plan allowing European Union (EU) countries to support companies affected by the increase in energy prices caused by the Russia-Ukraine conflict.

 Khí đốt

-The plan was introduced a month after Russia launched a special military operation in Ukraine in February 2022, disrupting energy supplies and causing prices to skyrocket.
-The plan expires on December 31, 2023.
+This plan was introduced one month after Russia launched a special military operation in Ukraine in February 2022, disrupting energy supplies and causing prices to skyrocket.
+The plan is set to expire on December 31, 2023.

-The EC said that although energy prices have stabilised since the end of last year, “energy markets remain vulnerable”.
+The EC stated that, although energy prices have stabilized since the end of last year, "the energy market remains vulnerable."

-“Member states can maintain their support programmes to cover the upcoming winter heating period as a safety net,” the EC said in a statement.
+In a statement, the EC clarified: “Member states can maintain their support programs to cover the upcoming winter heating period as a safety net.”

-However, Brussels stipulates that subsidies are only allowed “to the extent that energy prices significantly exceed pre-crisis levels”.
+However, Brussels stipulates that subsidies are only permitted "to the extent that energy prices significantly exceed pre-crisis levels."

-Natural gas prices in Europe rose on forecasts for colder weather.
-Prices rose nearly 7% on Friday, snapping a four-session losing streak.
-The contract is still trading in a tight range near 50 euros per megawatt hour, where it has been for much of the past few weeks.
+Natural gas prices in Europe rose due to forecasts of colder weather.
+Gas prices increased by nearly 7% on November 20th, ending a four-day losing streak.
+The contract remains trading within a narrow range near 50 euros/mWh, a price level that has prevailed for much of the past few weeks.

 Temperatures across much of northwestern Europe are expected to fall below normal by the end of the month, which could boost heating demand.

-Meanwhile, a ship seized by Iran-backed Houthi rebels in the Red Sea on November 19 has raised concerns that the Israel-Hamas war could lead to widespread shipping disruptions.
+Meanwhile, the seizure of a ship in the Red Sea on November 19 by Iranian-backed Houthi rebels has raised concerns that the Israel-Hamas conflict could lead to widespread shipping disruptions.

 Source